dwainejade/r3f-legos/README.md

-# LEGO Builder App - Development Outline
+# 3D Geometry Builder - Development Outline

 ## App Overview

-A 3D LEGO building application that allows users to create, save, and share LEGO constructions in an intuitive browser-based environment.
+A 3D geometric shape building application that allows users to create, manipulate, and customize basic geometric primitives in an intuitive browser-based environment with real-time editing capabilities.

 ## Core Architecture